ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 #### Falloff

 !!! note "This is the radius of the volume falloff distance in centimeters (cm).
-If the distance from the sound"s   origin is greater than the sound"s radius, the sound will gradually decrease in volume over the falloff distance.
+If the distance from the sound's origin is greater than the sound's radius, the sound will gradually decrease in volume over the falloff distance.
 The maximum range a sound can be heard is RADIUS + FALLOFF."

 When visual gizmos are toggled on (by pressing <kbd>V</kbd> in the editor) Radius and Falloff values can be seen in the editor to help creators have a better visual understanding of how their sounds are heard in their games.